awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 #### IAM and VPC resources created by CloudFormation<a name="custom-setup-orcl.cf.resources"></a>

-When you use the CloudFormation template, it creates a stack that includes the following resources in your AWS account:
+When you use the CloudFormation templates, they create stacks that includes the following resources in your AWS account:
-+ An EC2 instance profile named `AWSRDSCustomInstanceProfile-region`
++ An Amazon EC2 instance profile named `AWSRDSCustomInstanceProfile-region`
 + An IAM role named `AWSRDSCustomInstanceRole-region`
 + A DB subnet group named `rds-custom-private`
 + The following VPC endpoints, which are necessary for your DB instance to communicate with dependent AWS services: